-Policy Type Preferred Option Comments on likely Impact other uses such as retailing, cultural and community facilities etc. The SPPS indicates a town centre first approach for these uses. - 5.
+Policy Type Preferred Option Comments on likely Impact other uses such as retailing, cultural and community facilities etc. The SPPS indicates a town centre first approach for these uses.
+Disability As above Dependency 5.
 Open Space and Recreation The POP has identified the preferred option of retaining the zoning of Carnmoney Hill.
 As per BMAP the remaining land would be transferred to the council and protected from alternative development.
 It has also indicated the preferred option of developing new policy in relation to Open Space and Recreation in line with the strategic provisions of the SPPS and has concluded that the broad thrust and direction of the relevant current operational policy is acceptable.
-Religious Belief Open space zonings/designations and the development of new policy will be brought forward later in the plan process and further consideration of the impact on Section 75 groups will be undertaken at this stage.
-Therefore, there are there are no firm proposals, except for retaining the open space at Carnmoney Hill, to assess likely impact on Section 75 Groups.
-However, it is anticipated that the impact is likely to be positive due to the proposed continuation of policies to protect existing open space and to ensure open space is adequately provided for within new housing developments.
+As above Religious Belief Open space zonings/designations and the development of new policy will be brought forward later in the plan process and further consideration of the impact on Section 75 groups will be undertaken at this stage.